AdityaxCSE/DevSecOps-Project/01-build-step/README.md

 ## Purpose
-The build step is responsible for compiling source code, performing static code analysis, and storing build artifacts.AI Automation is integrated using n8n to orchestrate conditional workflows, notifications, and automation actions around the Jenkins pipeline.
+The build step is responsible for compiling source code, performing static code analysis, and storing build artifacts.
+AI Automation is integrated using n8n to orchestrate conditional workflows, notifications, and automation actions around the Jenkins pipeline.

 ## Tools Used
 - Jenkins (CI/CD Orchestration)